RuABraun/texterrors/README.md

 Meant to replace older tools like `sclite` by being easy to use, modify and extend.

 Features:
-- Character aware (default), standard and ctm based alignment
+- Character aware, standard (default) and ctm based alignment
 - Metrics by group (for example speaker)
 - Comparing two hypothesis files to reference
 - Oracle WER